RicardoRei/Complex-Networks-17-18/README.md

 ## Run

-to run a module you just need to open a terminal and use the comand:
+To run a module you just need to open a terminal and use the comand:
 <br />python "metric".py
 	<br />            where "metric" is the metric you want to compute.